 Since aluminum is the less expensive of the two options, we think aluminum makes the best nonstick cookware.
 Not only that, but decent quality aluminum cookware has excellent heating properties; in many cases even better than more expensive clad stainless.

 There are different types of aluminum cookware.
 These are stamped, cast, and forged.
-Stamped aluminum is the thinnest and cheapest type, while both cast and forged aluminum tend to be thicker, heavier (though still lightweight) and higher quality.
-Our favorite nonstick options--Anolon Copper Nouvelle, All-Clad HA1, and ScanPan--are cast aluminum.
+Stamped aluminum is the thinnest and cheapest type, while both cast and forged aluminum are thicker and heavier (though still lightweight) and higher quality.
+Our favorite nonstick options--Anolon Nouvelle Luxe, All-Clad HA1, and ScanPan--are cast or forged aluminum.
 T-fal Professional is an example of a stamped aluminum pan--it's not terrible, but there are higher quality options, with more even heating, for not a lot more money.